 After an amazing and successful career in television and motion pictures, in 1999 I moved back to San Diego to begin training service dogs for a non-profit organization.
 In 2001 I launched my own dog training business.
 Our Mission statement was to help people build positive relationships with their pets.
 I am constantly thriving to be the best trainer I can be and I’m always searching for continuing education opportunities.
 Recently, my extensive research and thirst for knowledge led me to Master Dog Trainer Duke Ferguson in PEI, Canada and his Dog Training Genesis program.
 It seemed to be a wonderfully comprehensive system of teaching humans how to train their dogs in the pet world and the added bonus was that his philosophy matched mine.
 I had to know more!
 So this past summer, 2015, I went to Canada and mentored under Duke for three weeks of high-level intensive dog training.
 Upon completion, my skills have advanced to a new and accelerated level.
 I am now one of Duke Ferguson’s certified professional dog trainers, and the first one in the United States.
 I am in Southern California and cover North County, San Diego.

 Currently, I also volunteer and train service dogs for Paws’itive Teams, a non-profit organization in San Diego.
 We provide highly skilled dogs to enhance the lives of individuals with disabilities, wounded veterans and those with Post Traumatic Stress.
 We provide ongoing support to ensure the quality of the partnership.
 It is so powerful and fulfilling to see how these dogs change lives.

 I truly love what I do and I am so proud to be an Unleashed Potential certified professional dog trainer.
 My dog training has reached new heights and has connected me with trainers around the world.
 I know I can help you with your dog and unleash their freedom!

-Please contact me via phone or email for a FREE consultation:
+Please contact me via phone or email for more information: